-Acoustic backscatter data were collected with an Edgetech DF-1000 sidescan sonar that operates at dual frequencies of 100 and 500 kHz.
-Bathymetric (water depth) data were collected by a pole-mounted SEA Submetrix 2000 series interferometric sonar that operates at a frequency of 234 kHz.
-Each system has two transducers that collect data in a continuous swath on either side of the vessel.
+The topographic data (i.e., water depth) on this map were collected by a pole-mounted SEA Submetrix 2000 series interferometric sonar that operates at a frequency of 234 kHz.
+The system has two transducers that collect depth data in a continuous swath on either side of the vessel.
+The width of the swath is generally 7-10 times the water depth.
+Under optimal conditions in water depths of 15 m, for example, interferometric sonar can scan up to 75 m to each side of the ship's track, or 150 m total.
 Survey lines were spaced 100 m apart to ensure overlap of adjacent swaths, and obtain 100% coverage of the seafloor.
-Sidescan-sonar data were processed for beam angle and slant range correction using LINUX-based Xsonar/Showimage as described in Danforth (1997).
-Raw image files of each trackline were mosaicked using PCI Geomatics GPC works (PCI Geomatica ver 8.2).
-The 100-kHz data were used for the final mosaic, which is presented here with a pixel size of 1 meter.
 Depth data were processed and gridded using Linux-based SwathEd software (UNB, 2005).
 The bathymetric data have a vertical resolution of approximately 1% of water depth and a final pixel size of 5 meters.